-Oregon has the second highest minimum wage rate in the nation.
-In 2014, the minimum wage was $9.10 per hour.
+Oregon has the second highest minimum wage in the nation.
+As of 2015, the minimum wage is $9.25 per hour.
 Oregon’s minimum wage is adjusted annually by the increase in the U.S. Consumer Price Index.
 Washington has the highest minimum wage rate of any state at $9.32 per hour.
-California’s minimum wage is $8.00 per hour and Nevada’s minimum wage is $8.25 per hour.
+California’s minimum wage is $8.00 per hour, and Nevada’s minimum wage is $8.25 per hour.
 Idaho’s minimum wage is $7.25 per hour, which is equal to the federal minimum wage rate.

-Oregon workers earned an annual average of $43,091 in 2011, but the wages workers earn vary widely by industry.
-The average annual earnings in the information industry were $66,163, the most of any broad sector, followed by manufacturing ($60,265) and financial activities ($53,329).
-On the low earnings end were jobs in leisure and hospitality, where workers averaged $17,236 per year.
+Oregon workers earned an annual average of $45,010 in 2013, but the pay workers earn can vary widely by industry.
+The average annual pay in the information industry was $67,308, the most of any broad sector, followed by manufacturing ($61,852) and financial activities ($58,003).
+The lowest earnings were at jobs in leisure and hospitality, where pay averaged $18,138 per year.

 Of course, the average wage for an industry does not reveal how many low- or high-wage jobs are in an industry.
-Roughly 20 percent of Oregon jobs have an average wage of less than $10 per hour.
-Another 25 percent are between $10 and $15 per hour.
+Roughly 17 percent of Oregon jobs have an average wage of less than $10 per hour, and another 26 percent are between $10 and $15 per hour.
 This suggests that more than half of all jobs pay at least $15 per hour.